anelendata/handoff/docs/advanced_topics.md

 'as is' and then evaluated when the **container** executes the `handoff run` command.

-`__VARS` is a sepecial environment variable inside the container as defined in Dockerfile, the container evaluates `__VARS` and pass to handoff via -d option:
+`__VARS` is a sepecial environment variable inside the container as defined in Dockerfile, the container evaluates `__VARS` and pass to handoff via -v option:

 ```
 handoff run -w workspace_dir -v $(eval echo $__VARS)